Staroak/370-Design-Project/README.md

 - Success Criteria: We would be able to identify and fix all violations in our database design resulting in no ACID properties violated.
 Have correct subsets implemented as well as having new strong and weak entity sets along with foreign keys and primary keys.
 Our new ERD would satisfy all aspects of a good conceptual design (correctness, completeness, minimality, expressiveness, readability, self-explanation, extensibility, and normality) with no underlying problems.

 ## Sprint 4 Status

-- Made sure our ERD didn't violate any aspects of a good conceptual design.
-Edited inital ERD to contain new tables that we have added in sprint 3.
-(MatchParticipants, Competitor)
+### ERD changes

-Relationship Table below:
+Made sure our ERD didn't violate any aspects of a good conceptual design.
+Edited the initial ERD to contain the new tables we added in Sprint 3 (`MatchParticipant`, `Competitor`).

 | # | Change | Type | Affects | Justification |
 |---|---|---|---|---|
 | 1 | Delete `team1`/`team2`/`winner` diamonds | Repair | Match–Team | Removed from schema in Sprint 3; cannot represent solo or placement-scored events |